Lower Memory Oblivious (Tensor) Subspace Embeddings with Fewer Random Bits: Modewise Methods for Least Squares: Notation, Tensor Basics, Linear Johnson-Lindenstrauss Embeddings

-As a consequence, $\delta \geq 1-5\epsilon/12$.
-The lower bound now follows. \end{proof} \begin{remark} We will see later in the text that the cardinality $(47/\eps)^r$ (exponential in $r$) can be too big to produce tensor JL embeddings with optimal embedding dimensions.
-In this case one can use a much coarser ``discretization" to improve the dependence on $r$ based on, e.g., the next lemma. \end{remark}
+\begin{remark} We will see later in the text that the cardinality $(47/\eps)^r$ (exponential in $r$) can be too big to produce tensor JL embeddings with optimal embedding dimensions.
+In this case one can use a much coarser ``discretization" to improve the dependence on $r$ based on, e.g., the next lemma.
+We point out that there is indeed a tradeoff when using an approach like Lemma \ref{lem:Subspaceembed2.0}; instead of controlling the norms of all vectors in a subspace by embedding a cover of the unit ball as in Lemma \ref{lem:simplenetsubspace}, in Lemma \ref{lem:Subspaceembed2.0} we instead control the norms of all vectors in a subspace by embedding an orthonormal basis that approximately preserves their orthogonality.
+The tradeoff is that one needs to preserve the angles between the orthonormal basis vectors quite accurately in order to ensure that all of the vectors in their span also have their norms preserved well as a result. \end{remark}

-With Lemma~\ref{lem:GenTenInnProdJL} in hand we are now able to prove a secondary subspace embedding result which, though it leads to suboptimal results in the vector setting, will be valuable for higher mode tensors.
+With Lemma~\ref{lem:InnProdJL} in hand we are now able to prove a secondary subspace embedding result which, though it leads to suboptimal results in the vector setting, will be valuable for higher mode tensors.

 \begin{lem} Fix $\epsilon \in (0,1)$ and let $\mathcal{L}$ be an $r$-dimensional subspace of $\mathbbm{C}^{n_1 \times \dots \times n_d}$ spanned by a set of $r$ orthonormal basis tensors $\{ \mathcal{T}_k \}_{k \in [r]}$.
 If $L$ is an $(\epsilon/4r)$-JL embedding of the $4 {r \choose 2} + r = 2r^2 - r$ tensors